 - Depart for a third country.

-F-1 Students: U.S. government agencies have not issued any official guidance or regulatory relief for F-1 students in this situation.
-At this time, you should still attempt to depart the U.S. no later than the end of your 60-day grace period following the conclusion of your program or OPT period.
-If this is not possible, consider one of the options listed above.
-Currently these are the only options available to keep your F-1 SEVIS record active after the end of your grace period.
+You should attempt to depart the U.S. no later than the end of your F-1 (60-day) or J-1 (30-day) grace period following the conclusion of your program.
+If this is not possible, please consider one of the options listed above.

 I'm having difficulty finding a job or my employer won't let me start my job yet.
 Has the government extended the 90/150-day limit on unemployment?